Shlhnj/strategicc/docs/guides/03_stockflow_full.md

 save_all_accounts(acct, engine.out_dir / "seea")
 ```

-The "Carbon Storage" service in `monetary_flow_account()` will now show growing value as mangrove matures and accumulates biomass, and the "Carbon Sequestration" service shows the annual flow value — both genuinely responsive to the simulated age structure and transition dynamics, not a flat assumption.
+The "Carbon Storage" service in `monetary_flow_account()` will now show growing value as mangrove matures and accumulates biomass, and the "Carbon Sequestration" service shows the annual flow value, both genuinely responsive to the simulated age structure and transition dynamics, not a flat assumption.

 ## Where to go from here